 Try the following suggestions to increase your mineral intake and reduce your toxic load:

 1. Eat as many organically grown unprocessed foods as possible.
 Better yet, eat bio-dynamically grown foods.

 2. Stop or dramatically reduce the consumption of processed food.
 This includes most foods available in jars, cans, or bags.

 4. Eat sea salt rather than table salt.

 5. Do not eat refined grains of any kind.

-6. If you drink purified water, it is essential that you remineralize it with sea salt.
+6. If you drink purified water, you must remineralize it with sea salt.
 To do so add 1/2 of a level measuring spoon to 1 gallon of water.
-This includes reverse osmosis, deionized or distilled water.
+This includes reverse osmosis and deionized or distilled water.

 The most important takeaway from this article is that while pH has significance, it pales in comparison to the concept of maintaining a complete and well-balanced composition of all of the minerals in the body which is the most important goal to achieve for optimal health.

 In good health,